briv/docteurqui/README.md

 # TODOs
 - must haves, improve UI/UX:
-    - ERROR management ! show user something if it goes wrong (7 to do it seems)
     - :hover styles on buttons !!
     - auto-complete form using name
     - submit disables the submit button and shows error on timeout (30s ?)